-or failing him/her, the Chairman of the Meeting, as my/our proxy to vote for me/us on my/our behalf at the 23rd AGM of the Company which to be held and conducted by way of virtual meeting entirely through live streaming via a Remote Participation and Voting ("RPV") Facilities from the Broadcast Venue at Unit 702, Level 7, Tropicana Gardens Office Tower, No. 2A, Persiaran Surian, 47810 Petaling Jaya, Selangor Darul Ehsan on Wednesday, 29 November 2023 at 11.00 a.m. or at any adjournment thereof, in the manners as indicated below:

-NO. RESOLUTIONS FOR AGAINST 1.
+I/We NRIC/Passport/Compan y Registration No (FULL NAME IN BLOCK LET (ERS) of Contac # Contact No and # email address being a r member/members of YB VENTURES BEI RHAD ("Company"), hereby appoint: Full Name (IN BLOCK LETTERS) NRIC/Passport No. NRIC/Passport No. % of shareholdings Contact No. # Email Address Addre ss: and/or Full Na ame (IN BLOCK LETTERS) NRIC/Passport No. % of shareholding archoldings Contact No. # Email Address # Email Address Addre ss: to registe or failing way of v Gardens er you as the participant of the meeting. g him/her, the Chairman of the Meeting, as virtual meeting entirely through live streams my/our proxy to vote for me/us on my/our bel ng via a Remote Participation and Voting ("R 810 Petaling Jaya, Selangor Darul Ehsan on W half at the 23rd AGM of the Company PV") Facilities from the Broadcast Ve which to be hel ld and conducted by , Level 7, Tropicana NO. RESOLUTIONS FOR AGAINST 1.
 To re-elect Mr. Lee Boon Siong who retires pursuant to Clause 103 of the Company's Constitution.
-2. To re-elect Dato' Sri Gan Chow Tee who retires pursuant to Clause 103 of the Company's Constitution.
+2. To re-elect Dato' Sri Gan Chow Tee who retires pursuant to Clause 103 of the Company y's Constitution.
 3. To approve the payment of Directors' fees and other benefits payable totaling RM260,000 for the period from 23 rd AGM until the next AGM of the Company.
 4. To re-appoint Messrs.
 UHY as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
 5. Authority to allot and issue shares in general pursuant to Sections 75 and 76 of the Companies Act 2016; and waiver of pre-emptive rights over new ordinary shares or other convertible securities in the Company under Section 85(1) of the Companies Act 2016 read together with Clause 65 of the Company's Constitution.
-6. Proposed renewal of share buy-back authority for the Company to purchase up to 10% of its total number of issued shares.

-Please indicate with an "X" or "\" in the spaces provided above as to how you wish your votes to be cast.
-If no specific direction as to voting is given, your proxy will vote or abstain from voting at his/her discretion.
+6. Proposed renewal of share buy-back authority for the Company to purchase up to 10% of its total number of issued shares. ndicate with an "X" or "√" in the spaces proin from voting at his/her discretion. vided above as to how you wish your votes to be cast.
+If no specific direction as to v voting is given, y your proxy will vote Dated this day of, 2023Signature/Common Seal of Shareholder Notes:- oig. iatare/Commiton Scar of Shareholder